Has a plugin update ever affected your website? Or are you afraid of modifying your website while keeping your audiences on hold?

 The WP STAGING plugin must be installed on the Child Site(s).
 With MainWP onboard, there are two ways you can do it.
 Let’s take a quick look at each of them.

-Method 1: Install WP STAGING plugin through the MainWP dashboard
+Method 1: Install the WP STAGING plugin through the MainWP dashboard

 The best part of using MainWP here is that you will install the plugin on multiple websites together.
 Here are the steps to install the plugin using this method: